IgnacioRolon/QuestChainTracker/README.md

 Download the Latest Stable Version here: https://github.com/IgnacioRolon/QuestChainTracker/releases/download/v0.1.5/QuestChain.Tracker.rar

 Download the Beta Version here: Currently in Development.
 Beta will include Class Hall campaigns.
-Download the Beta Version

 To use the addon once installed, just write "/qc help" for more info on how to use it.